 7. Concluding observations

 In this essay I have attempted to reconstruct the trial against the Roman senator Gaius Rabirius using sources that are – to put it mildly – less than perfect.
 We can be certain that it was a political trial, but the exact motives of men like Caesar and Labienus will likely remain unclear forever.
 The same is true for Metellus Celer’s motives.
-All these men’s motives are, to quote Cicero, “long since been buried in the darkness of antiquity” and will probably remain there forever.
+All these men’s motives have, to quote Cicero, “long since been buried in the darkness of antiquity” and will probably remain there forever.

 Livius 2.32-2.33.